shashidarette/PokemonApiClient/README.md

 # Build and Run Instructions
 * Using git client, clone the source code using the repo link.
 * Once source code is loaded, please install pre-requisites based on the development environment of choice.
 * If you are using Visual Studio, once the solution is opened Pokemon.API project should be setup as StartUp project.
-Run webapi project from by pressing F5.
+Run web-api project from by pressing F5.
 * If you are using Visual Studio code,  once the workspace is loaded and all relevant dependencies/extensions loaded.
 Run the application by pressing F5 or from the terminal type *dotnet run* command

 # Items to be done for production